SiliconLabs/bluetooth_applications/bluetooth_esl_tag_mikroe_eink154_e_paper_display/README.md

 5. Configure the pins as described in the Hardware connection section.

 6. Build and flash this example to the board.
-Do not forget to flash the proper Bootloader.

 **Note:**

-- Make sure that the SDK extension has already been installed.
-If not, please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

-- Third-party drivers extension must be enabled for the project to install "E-Paper Display (Mikroe)" component.
+- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC ESL Tag" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 ### Components ###

 The required components are detailed in this section.

 **E-Paper display 1.54" 200x200 dots (Mikroe)**:

 This component contains the driver for the Mikroe eINK Click adapter board with the E-Paper display 1.54" 200x200 dots.
 The E-Paper display 1.54" 200x200 dots driver in this project is extended with APIs that are specially created for BLE ESL and have the required non-blocking structure.
 The pins can be configured on the configuration panel.
-Third-party drivers extension must be enabled for the project to install the "E-Paper Display 1.54" 200x200 dots (Mikroe)" component.
+Third-party drivers extension must be enabled for the project to install the "E-Paper Display - eINK Click (Mikroe)" component.

 ![Import project](image/driver.png)